-Prerequisite: Admission into the Dental Hygiene program, BIO 160 and CHM 100 with grades of C or better.
+Prerequisite: Admission into the Dental Hygiene program.
+BIO 160 and CHM 100 with grades of C or better.

-DHY 161 Dental Anatomy (1-2)
+DHY 161 Dental Anatomy (1-2) 2 hrs.
 Introduces the student to terms and anatomic structures of the oral cavity including a detailed study of crown and root morphology of both primary and permanent dentitions.
 Prerequisite: Admission into the Dental Hygiene program, BIO 160 and CHM 100 with grades of C or better.

-DHY 190 General and Oral Pathology (2-0) 2 hrs.
+DHY 190 General and Oral Pathology (2-0)

 Studies fundamentals of microscopic and gross pathology and general pathological processes.
 Specifically emphasizes diseases of dental and periodontal tissues and of the supporting oral structures.
 Correlates clinical manifestations of disease with dental hygiene practice.
+Prerequisite: Consent of coordinator.

-DHY 200 Periodontology (1-2)
+DHY 200 Periodontology (1-2) 2 hrs.